aalireza/PySchoenberg/README.md

 ---
 <h3> How to work with it </h3>

+Clone this locally or download it as zip (link to your right).
 First go to ./config.txt and change what you need.
 Then cd into .src i.e.
 ``` cd ~/PATH TO MAIN FOLDER/PySchoenberg/src/ ``` then
 ``` python main.py -f ABSOLUTE-PATH-TO-YOUR-FILE ```.
 The rest should be obvious (you may press 'h' there for
 help).